Australia has become a haven for overseas investors looking for safe and solid property investments.

 - Rates and levies: These include council rates, water rates, body corporate or strata levies and land tax.

-- Loan expenses: These include the costs associated with mortgage.
+- Loan expenses: These include the costs associated with the home loan.
 They generally include interest expenses, annual package fee or monthly fees and loan set up fees.

 - Income: Generally, the annual statement from your property manager will also include your annual rental income, claims on insurance policies and water usage charged to tenants.

-- Misc expenses: These include building insurance, landlords insurance, depreciation schedule, stationery, telephone and postage expenses and legal fees.
+- Other expenses: These include building insurance, landlords insurance, depreciation schedule, stationery, telephone and postage expenses and legal fees.

 Aside from these documents, you’ll also need to provide certain additional information to your accountant, these include: